xmuyulab/IDEPA-XMBD/README.md

 ```shell
 docker run -it -d -p HostPort:8095 -v HostDirectory:/IDEPA/workdir lylan/idepa:0.1
 ```

-eg.
+Then, you can enter the IDEPA_plotly version by visiting `HostIP:HostPort`, and all output files will be saved in `HostDirectory`.
+For example: HostPort could be set to 30809, HostDirectory could be set to /IDEPA-plotly-workdir, HostDirectory must exist.
+These two parameters can be changed according to user needs.

+such as
 ```shell
 mkdir ~/IDEPA

 docker run -it -d -p 38765:8095 -v ~/IDEPA:/IDEPA/workdir lylan/idepa:0.1
 ```

-Then, you can enter the IDEPA_plotly version by visiting `HostIP:HostPort`, and all output files will be saved in `HostDirectory`.
-For example: HostPort could be set to 30809, HostDirectory could be set to /IDEPA-plotly-workdir, HostDirectory must exist.
-These two parameters can be changed according to user needs.

 The dependency of IDEPA-XMBD is: [environment](./environment.yml)